CiscoSecurity/sxo-05-security-workflows/docs/getting-started/importing.md

 1. If applicable, check the **Import as a New Workflow (Clone)** box (see note above)
 1. Click the **Import** button
 1. If the workflow contains `Secure Strings`, you may be asked to provide their values during import.
 If you don't have the values handy, you can provide placeholder values and update them later

----

-## Next Steps
-Now that you know how to import content, you can start exploring the repository!
-Head back to the [home page]({{ site.baseurl }}/) to start checking out the content we have available.